 The Ultimate Bingo Glossary: 2026 Edition

-Don’t be a donkey in the chat room!
+Don’t be a “donkey” in the chat room!
 If you want to play like a pro at Canada’s top bingo sites, you need to speak the language.
-From traditional “Bingo Calling” rhymes to modern 2026 chat acronyms, here is every term you need to know.
+From traditional “Bingo Calling” rhymes to modern 2026 chat acronyms, here is every term you need to know to navigate the rooms with confidence.

 Essential Bingo Gameplay Terms

-- Admission Pack: The minimum number of cards you must buy to enter a specific bingo room.
+- Admission Pack: The minimum number of cards or tickets you must purchase to enter a specific bingo room or session.

-- Auto-Daub: A 2026 must-have feature.
-The software automatically marks your numbers so you never miss a win.
+- Auto-Daub: A standard 2026 feature.
+The software automatically marks your numbers as they are called, ensuring you never miss a win while socializing.

 - Blackout: Also known as a “Full House.”
-You’ve covered every single number on your card.
+This is when you have covered every single square or number on your ticket.

-- Buy-In: The cost of the tickets for a particular game.
+- Buy-In: The total cost of the tickets for a particular game or tournament.

 - Free Space: The center square on a 75-ball bingo card.
-It counts as a marked number for everyone.
+It is automatically “daubed” and counts toward your winning pattern.

-- On the Way: When a player is just one number away (1TG) from winning the game.
+- On the Way: A term used when a player is only one number away (1TG) from completing a winning pattern.

-- Progressive Jackpot: A prize pool that grows with every ticket sold across multiple rooms until one lucky player hits a “Blackout” within a specific number of calls.
+- Progressive Jackpot: A prize pool that accumulates with every ticket sold across multiple rooms.
+It is won when a player hits a Full House within a specified number of calls.

 Chat Room Lingo (Bingo Slang)

 If you’re playing Social Bingo, you’ll see these acronyms flying across the screen.
-Use them to keep the vibe positive:
+Use them to keep the vibe positive and engage with the community:

 | GL | Good Luck |